 Shortcuts:

-The whole Hostelgeeks team has been travel a lot, using different apps and websites for budget traveling.
-We were able to catch a flight from Barcelona to the Canary Islands for just 12€!
+The whole Hostelgeeks team has been traveling extensively, using different apps and websites for budget travel throughout the years.

 The best websites to find cheap flights are: